 Safety supported by clinical experience.

 NovoSeven® RT is a recombinant product, meaning it is made without human blood or plasma.
 This minimizes the possibility of viral contamination.
-NovoSeven® RT is the only recombinant therapy indicated for GT.c And its safety is supported by real-world evidence, with a <0.2% rate of unexpected blood clots reported.d
+NovoSeven® RT is the only recombinant therapy indicated for treatment of bleeding and prevention of bleeding for surgeries and procedures in adults and children with GT when platelets don’t work.
+And its safety is supported by real-world evidence, with a <0.2% rate of unexpected blood clots reported.

 Fast to infuse.

-NovoSeven® RT provides low infusion volume, so infusing takes 2 to 5 minutes.e NovoSeven® RT is given as an intravenous (IV) bolus injection.
+NovoSeven® RT provides low infusion volume, so infusing takes 2 to 5 minutes.c NovoSeven® RT is given as an intravenous (IV) bolus injection.

 NovoSeven® RT (90 mcg/kg)